jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## I use build on save but I occasionally want to save without building

 When `latex-workshop.latex.autoBuild.run` is set to `onFileChange`, building is triggered every time a file is saved.
 If you want to save a file without building it, you can use the `Save without Building` command from the _Command Palette_.
 A keybinding can be associated to the internal command `latex-workshop.saveWithoutBuilding` to access this feature more easily.

-## My file is built when I paste

-Set `editor.formatOnPaste` to `false`.

-The formatting program `latexindent` changes the file on disk when formatting and not only the buffer content.
-VSCode interprets it as a file change and triggers a build if `latex-workshop.latex.autoBuild.run` to `"onFileChange"`

-## Format on save does not work

-This is a known issue but we cannot do much from the extension side.

-The formatting utility `latexindent` reads its input from the file on the disk and not from the content of the editor.
-So when using _Format on Save_, first you format the file on the disk and then you save the content of the buffer.
-This is obviously done in the wrong order, but we cannot do much from the extension side to fix this.
-Note that if you save twice, the editor content is indeed formatted.
-When using _RightClick->Format Document_, we first save the buffer before calling the formatting program.

-## My file gets messed up

-This is most likely related to the two following variables being set together `latex-workshop.latex.autoBuild.run: "onFileChange"` and `editor.formatOnSave: true`.

-Formatting a .tex file actually changes it on the disk and then if `latex-workshop.latex.autoBuild.run` is `"onFileChange"` it saves the file and triggers a build.
-You will get two formatting processes running together and using the same temporary file.
-Hence, the mess you see in your file.

 ## Large bibtex files are ignored